Supersymmetric Kundt four manifolds and their spinorial evolution flows: Four-dimensional supersymmetric Kundt configurations

 where $f\in C^{\infty}(M)$ is a function such that $\hat{l} = l + f u$. \end{lemma}

-We will say that a parabolic pair $(u,[l])$ is \emph{Killing} if it corresponds to a Killing spinor, that is, if it satisfies Equations \eqref{eq:RKSspinorgeneral} for a representative $l\in [l]$.
+A parabolic pair $(u,[l])$ is \emph{Killing} if it corresponds to a Killing spinor, i.e., if it satisfies equations \eqref{eq:RKSspinorgeneral} for a representative $l\in [l]$.
 Lemma \ref{lemma:dependencerep} shows that a parabolic pair $(u,[l])$ being Killing does not depend on the representative chosen.